WilShotton/di-cast/README.md

 ```

 __Note:__ only `toFactory` and `toType` can make use of constructor injection as the target must be instantiated by the injector.
-For dependency injection `toValue` mappings use property injection.
+To inject `toValue` mappings use property injection.

 #### Creating mappings with property injection.